-The Company recorded a \$3.2 million impairment charge associated with one of its affiliates in the second quarter of 2013.
-The charge, recorded in Equity in Earnings of Affiliates, is a result of the Company's assessment of the financial impact from the delay in anticipated discounted cash flows from the affiliate.
+The Company recorded a \$3.2 impairment charge associated with one of its affiliates in 2013.
+The charge, recorded in Equity in Earnings (Losses) of Affiliates, is a result of the Company's assessment of the financial impact from the delay in anticipated discounted cash flows from the affiliate.